maybleMyers/chromaforge/README.md

 Discord for help etc. https://discord.gg/wDaEfNGuCX

 ## Changlog
+7/11/26 Add support for Krea2.
+Update memory management.
+Add option in settings for deferred vae decode to stop swapping models.
 1/27/26 Z-image SFT supported in the z tab.
 Use CFG of 4-5 and 30-50 steps. https://huggingface.co/maybleMyers/z-image/blob/main/z_image_merged_bf16_SFT.safetensors
 1/26/26 Add support for Kaleidoscope chroma model.
 Supports klein 4b in the chroma2 tab as well.
 1/23/26  Add support for latest chroma radiance model.